harness/developer-hub/docs/platform/7_Connectors/Ticketing-Systems/connect-to-service-now.md

 This feature requires Harness Delegate 799xx or higher.
 :::

-Harness supports persistent refresh tokens only to authenticate via OpenID Connect (OIDC).
-All tokens must be valid and updated when revoked.
+Harness supports persistent refresh tokens only to authenticate via OpenID Connect (OIDC) for a **Refresh Token** with a **Grant Type** of `refresh_token`.
+For more information on refresh token grant types, go to [Refreshing Access Tokens](https://www.oauth.com/oauth2-servers/access-tokens/refreshing-access-tokens/) in the OAuth documentation.

+All refresh tokens must be valid and updated when revoked.
 Permissions granted in ServiceNow to this connector depend on the associated resource owner for the credentials/refresh token.

 To use an OIDC refresh token for authentication, do the following: